JochimM/Delfi-PQ_FDIR/README.md

 ![img](https://i.imgur.com/gNe45XR.png)

-The script starts by initializing the Setup<sup>(1)</sup> function, indicating the start of the sketch.
+The script starts by initializing the Setup<sup>(0)</sup> function, indicating the start of the sketch.
 It is used to initialize the variables, the onboard LED pin mode and the serial connection with the Python script running on the PC.
-It also sends a debug message, reading "Arduino Reset", and the LED blinks ten times to indicate the Arduino board is functioning.
+It also sends a debug message: debugToPC<sup>(1)</sup>, reading "Arduino Reset", and the LED blinks ten times to indicate the Arduino board is functioning: blinkLED<sup>(16)</sup>.
 Also the watchdog is initialized: watchdogSetup<sup>(2)</sup>, which in essense is a timer.
 It forces a restart when a "system ok" signal is not received coming from the Arduino.
 The watchdog will reset when no message is received.
 It results in the same effect as pressing the reset button on the Arduino board.

 After initializing and setting the initial values in the setup function, the Loop<sup>(3)</sup> function is looping continuously.
 It allows to change the program running on the Arduino, resulting in a different responce.
 This function is actively used to control the Arduino board.
-The script loops over two main functions:
+The script loops over three main functions:

 - getSerialData<sup>(4)</sup>
 - processData<sup>(7)</sup>
+- sendHouseKeep<sup>(14)</sup>

 The getSerialData(4) function receives the data coming from the serial connection and puts it into temp-Buffer<sup>(5)</sup>.
 It recognizes a new message when the startMarker (byte: 254) is read and the end is markedwith the endMarker (byte: 255).
 The number of bytes sent by the PC are saved in tempBuffer.